xuankimtran/docs-1/pages/katalon-studio/docs/ios-sample-prj.md

 To execute mobile testing with real iOS devices, you need to prepare an `.ipa` file.

-1. To open the `Coffee Timer.xcodeproj` project file with Xcode, from where you store the project, go to **App > Your-First-iOS-App > Coffee Timer**.
+1. Open the `Coffee Timer.xcodeproj` project file with Xcode, from where you store the project, go to **App > Your-First-iOS-App > Coffee Timer**.
 Double-click the `Coffee Timer.xcodeproj` file.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-recorder-76/iOS/open-xcode-file.png" width=70% alt="Open Coffee Timer Xcode project">